- About: Chinese British poet, writer and broadcaster Anna Chen

 Saturday, 23 March 2013

 David Bowie Is V&A launch party review: music event of the year

 The vast lobby of the Victoria and Albert Museum had been turned into the sort of joint where beautiful young men and women press cocktails and bubbly onto you as soon as you walk in.
 Mini canapés appeared transported on futuristic illuminated platters like something out of the Korova Milk Bar in Clockwork Orange.

 Yes, here we were at the David Bowie Is launch party, surely the music event of 2013.

 We sipped Green Genies: vodka martinis with lychee juice and absinthe.
 The orange cocktail was the BEST!
-Passion fruit juice, vodka and ginger beer over crushed ice and sipped through a straw.
+Passion fruit juice, vodka and ginger ale over crushed ice and sipped through a straw.
 I had four of those (see how pink I am in the photo?), came back home and caught Tescos open.
 Tried to buy the ingredients (I was pissed and not thinking straight, only I WANT) but was vetoed by CSM who bought me Irish Cream faux Baileys instead.
 Not the same.
 But I got to use my new Bowie tote bag.
 Which is orange.